Although Jonel

 his appearances on Remington Records are noteworthy.
 He conducted

-the RIAS Symphony Orchestra in works of Tchaikovsky and Saint-Saëns,
+the RIAS Symphony Orchestra in works of Tchaikovsky, Saint-Saëns,

-he accompanied pianist Edward Kilenyi in Brahms and in outstanding
+Debussy, and he accompanied pianist Edward Kilenyi in Brahms and in

 of music was also illustrated in the recordings of works by Dane Rudhyar,

-of Peggy Glanville-Hicks, and of Ulysses Kay.
+by Peggy Glanville-Hicks, and by Ulysses Kay.
 Kay's Concerto for Orchestra

 was written in Italy, in 1948, and premiered in Venice by the Teatro